apizzo1/BootCamp_Homework/README.md

 ## Additional Analyses

 * A summary statistics table was created, evaluating the number of backers for successful and unsuccessful campaigns, including mean, median, minimum, maximum, variance, and standard deviation of backers.
+Box plots were also created to visualize the data.
 * An analysis of why the median better summarizes the data is included in the Word document, as well as a discussion of which type of campaign has more variability and why.